 What’s more, there are likely many more species in existential crises than now receive protection under the law.
 The Issues in Ecology paper says that the actual number of species at risk of extinction may be five to 10 times greater than the number of listed species.
 Yet the USFWS endangered species recovery budget has been stagnant for the past decade.

 “The service is constantly juggling the demands of increasing conservation workload with limited resources,” says Jeff Newman, USFWS chief of restoration and recovery.
 “Most decisions we make prioritize certain work activities and species’ needs over others.”
-To help with that decision making, a team of scientists reached out to the agency with an offer to create a mathematical tool that they hope will help it prioritize creatures and projects in a more systematic, transparent way, within its budget—the sort of information that could explain, for example, why condors got help, but not those struggling Hawaiian forest birds.
+To help with that decision making, a team of scientists reached out to the agency with an offer to create a mathematical tool (see sidebar) that they hope will help it prioritize creatures and projects in a more systematic, transparent way, within its budget—the sort of information that could explain, for example, why condors got help, but not those struggling Hawaiian forest birds.

 “Every choice we make, there’s a consequence,” says Arizona State University biology professor Leah Gerber, a primary investigator on the team developing the ESA prioritization tool.
 “Right now we’re sort of burying that.”